zentyal/zentyal/docs/en/user/directory.rst

 Group:
   The user can be added to a group during its creation.

-From :menuselection:`Users --> Edit user`, a list of users can be obtained, edited or deleted.
+From :menuselection:`Users and Groups --> Users`, a list of users can be obtained, edited or deleted.

 .. image:: images/directory/04-users.png